Use your work experience on your pathway to policy leadership

 A Bachelor degree or international equivalent with a minimum GPA of 5/7.

-A minimum of seven years work experience in public policy in government, for profit or not for profit organisations.
+A minimum of seven years relevant work experience in public policy in government, for profit or not for profit organisations.

 The Executive Master of Public Policy requires the completion of 48 units, which must consist of: